praxis/praxis-site/docs/gettingStarted/implementingReads.md

   )
 ```

 We can similarly do the same thing for `Comments`.
-For example, we can allow to filter comments by `post.id` and `user.id` so we can easily list comments for specific posts and/or made by certain users.
-We're leaving this as an excercise for the reader ;)
+For example, we can allow filtering of comments by `post.id` and `user.id` so we can easily list comments for specific posts and/or made by certain users.
+We're leaving this as an excercise for the reader ;).

 So, that's essentially it.
 What!?
 There is still no need to build any controller or ORM queries?
 Nope, that's the power of following the best practices and adding the extensions.
 Let's give it a whirl!

-First let's make sure we start (or restart) out API server with `bundle exec rackup`.
+First let's make sure we start (or restart) the API server with `bundle exec rackup`.
 Then, from another terminal, let's get all `posts` that were written by `peter@pan.com` (We know there are some with this email in our seeds):

 ```shell
 # Get all posts written by an author with email=peter@pan.com: